 Tip 3: Maintain the balance between impressive and humble

 There is the risk that the admissions committee will take your MBA statement of purpose as written ‘at’ them instead of ‘to’ them.
 In other words, they might compare what you have achieved with their own achievements instead of with other students.
 This is an unconscious shift of mentality that can be triggered by the tone of the essay.
 So be mindful.

 This includes formatting guidelines, word count, date of submission, and any other requirement.
 Remember, your application may be disregarded for any of the above.

 I am serious.
 TO PERFECTION.
 Even one spelling mistake could deter the admissions committee as often, linguistic issues are seen as a proxy for the quality of the application, and yes, of the applicant.
 Don’t make them feel that the application was rushed.
 Put your application through Grammarly, or any other software and check that box.

 An MBA statement of purpose is a personal statement.
 Don’t transfer text directly from your resume and do not use passive voice.
 Use active voice with as many vivid descriptions as you can naturally fit in.

 You might be very proud of your garden or your guitar playing abilities but don’t try to squeeze that in your MBA statement of purpose unless it is relevant to your argument.
 Remember why you are writing this essay and who is going to read it.

 Drafting a powerful and compelling MBA statement of purpose is not difficult; it’s just tricky for most people and this is why few make it into competitive programs while the rest fall in the cracks.
 Now you are well equipped to be among those who earn one of those few coveted spots.
 Remember, it’s all about being authentic, smart, and following an MBA statement of purpose writing’s best practice.

-If you need a professional in the admissions scene to help brainstorm your personal statement or to review it before submitting your application, contact us or start here.
+If you need a professional in the admissions scene to help brainstorm your personal statement or to review it before submitting your application, start here.